Vyacheslav Ivankov: Early life

-Ivankov was born in Georgia, when it was part of the Soviet Union, to Olga Gostasvits and Bernard Royal-Ivankov, and lived on Iosebidze Street, in the capital of Tbilisi.
+Ivankov was born in Soviet Georgia to parents of Russian ethnicity, Olga Gostasvits and Bernard Royal-Ivankov, and lived on Iosebidze Street, in the capital Tbilisi.
 He grew up in Moscow.
 Ivankov was an amateur wrestler in his youth and served his first prison time for his participation in a bar fight, in which he claimed he was defending the honor of a woman.
 After his release, he began to move up in the criminal world, selling goods on the black market.
 Later Ivankov became involved in gang activity.
 His gang used forged police documents to enter houses and then burglarize them.
 In 1974, in Butyrka prison he was "crowned" i.e. awarded by criminal brotherhood the title of vor v zakone (thief in law).

 In 1982, authorities had finally caught up with him and he was arrested on firearms, forgery and drug-trafficking charges.
 Though he was sentenced to fourteen years he was released in 1991, reportedly thanks to the intervention of a powerful politician and a bribed judge of the Russian supreme court.

 Ivankov was an ardent anti-Communist.